Rickaym/Asciin.py/docs/quickstart.rst

 Quickstart
 ===========

 #.
-Instantiate a :class:`Asciinpy.Window` class with the required details.
+Instantiate a :class:`~Asciinpy.screen.Window` class with the required details.

 #.
-Define your game loop and decorate it with the :obj:`Asciinpy.Window.loop` decorator that should accept one parameter of type :class:`Screen`.
+Define your game loop and decorate it with the :obj:`~Asciinpy.screen.Window.loop` decorator that should accept one parameter of type :class:`Screen`.

 #.
 Write some fancy code with or without built-in models to render.

 #.
-Call the :obj:`Asciinpy.Window.run` method!
+Call the :obj:`~Asciinpy.screen.Window.run` method!

 .. code:: py